selwynpolit/demo2/book/executive_leadership.md

 ### Democratizing decision- making
 To ensure executive power remains answerable to the people in real time we have [Citizen Veto Power](citizens.md#citizen-veto-power)

+## Safeguards Against Executive Overreach
+The [Constitutional Enforcement Unit(CEU)](ceu.md) (CEU) is designed to monitor, investigate, and enforce constitutional adherence by all branches of government.
+Its role is to ensure that executive, legislative, and administrative actions remain within the bounds of the constitution and that core human rights and principles are preserved for current and future generations.
+There is an [armed component in the CEU](ceu.md#armed-component-of-the-constitutional-enforcement-unit-ceu) that is designed strictly as a constitutional protector and a last-resort measure.
+This component is conceived to operate independently—shielded from presidential or other executive influences—and is structured with clear legal, operational, and oversight safeguards.